ekta784/Soil-Prediction-System/README.md

-Developed a soil quality classification model using MLP, improving accuracy from 97.91% to 98.72% by adding a hidden layer and optimizing the activation function.here it is a web page for showing the result after user enter the required parameters the graph is shown that tells the soil quality and also suggest the  required nutrient.
+Developed a soil quality classification model using a Multi-Layer Perceptron (MLP), improving accuracy from 97.91% to 98.72% by adding an additional hidden layer and optimizing the activation function.
+The project includes a web interface where users can input required parameters, view graphical representations of soil quality, and receive nutrient recommendations for healthy crop growth.